naa-7/username_password_generator/README.md

 password.
 Zenity is used by the program prompting the user to input their firstname, lastname, and length

 of password which is then directed to the python program.
-Finally, optional, the username, and password are
+Finally, the username and password are

-directed to zenity for displaying through a simple bash script.
+directed to zenity for display.

-## There are two ways to run the program
+### To run the program

- One, username & password output will be displayed in the terminal:

     $ python username_password_generator.py

-Second, username & password output will be displayed on Zenity:

-    $ chmod +x python_to_zenity.sh

-    $ ./python_to_zenity.sh